 3) Foods that have been shown to decrease stress, including:

 It may seem daunting to do this at first.
 I even left my job for one that was less stressful and deadline-based.
 But, if I can do it, so can you!
-You may think that many aspects in your life are not under your control, but they are.
+You may think that many aspects of your life are not under your control, but they are.
 You don't have control over your overly-nosy relatives, but you do have control over how often you see them.
-If you can't leave your job for financial reasons, you can choose to work on less projects.
+If you can't leave your job for financial reasons, you can choose to work on fewer projects.
 So, do it and put your mental health above everything else.

 Frye, L. (2018, June 01).
 More People Are Taking Time Off, and That's Good for Business.
 Retrieved June 13, 2019, from https://www.shrm.org/resourcesandtools/hr-topics/employee-relations/pages/workers-taking-more-vacation-.aspx